jonas-header

 Jonas, Associate Vice President at Siemens Advanta Consulting

-Jonas joined Siemens Advanta Consulting as an intern while he was getting his degree – and he made the most out of it: He got a return offer and become a consultant full-time.
+Jonas joined Siemens Advanta Consulting as an intern while he was getting his degree – and he made the most out of it: He got a return offer and became a consultant full-time.
 In this interview, Jonas looks back on how it all started and shares advice on breaking into management consulting.

 What comes to mind when you think about your first days at Siemens Advanta Consulting?